splunk/addonfactory-workflow-addon-release/README.md

   * PR target branch is `main` (unless `use_labels` label is used then specific test labels (see below) should be added to execute specific test types)
   * triggering event is push to `main` branch and on `tags` (on release)
   * triggering event is push to `develop` branch
-    * only when `execute-tests-on-push-to-develop` is set to 'true'
-    * when `execute-tests-on-push-to-develop` is set to 'false' tests will not be triggered
   * triggering event is push event to `release/*` branch
     * only when `execute-tests-on-push-to-release` is set to 'true'
     * when `execute-tests-on-push-to-release` is set to 'false' tests will not be triggered